qalearning/qakf-labs/xBlabs/AppendixBlab.md

-# Lab 8 Troubleshooting
+# Appendix B - Troubleshooting
-## 8.1 - Install the metrics server
+## B.1 - Install the metrics server

 Understanding resource utilisation is an important part of troubleshooting.
 Most managed Kubernetes services come with the `Metrics Server` already installed, but we're going to manually install it in our cluster.